Custom Roles

 # WRONG/INVALID

 Certain actions are not able to be restricted by condition.
-The actions "api:logs:list" and "api:test-policy:execute" will not respect any associated conditions.
+The actions "api:logs:read" and "rpc:queries:execute" will not respect any associated conditions.

 For example, the following policies are functionally identical: